eXsio/nestedj/README.md

     Optional<N> getParent(N node);

+    Optional<N> getPrevSibling(N node);

+    Optional<N> getNextSibling(N node);

     Iterable<N> getParents(N node);

     Iterable<N> getTreeAsList(N node);

     Tree<ID, N> getTree(N node);

-    void rebuildTree(Class<N> nodeClass);
+    void rebuildTree();

-    void destroyTree(Class<N> nodeClass);
+    void destroyTree();
 ```

-The Entity inheritance is permitted.
-NestedJ will begin searching for it's annotation at the top class and move down the inheritance tree.
+As You see, the ```NestedNode``` interface contains 5 specific columns:
+- ID
+- Left
+- Right
+- Level
+- Parent ID

+Strictly speaking NestedSet doesn't need the parent id column, but at the same time it's structure is so fragile, that this additional feature helps rebuild the tree if it becomes corrupted for some reason.

+It is recommended that ```Left```, ```Right``` and ```Level``` be non nullable.
+This will ensure better stability of the Nested Set structure.

+The ID of the interface is a parametrized type, which allows for using Long as well as UUID or any other ```Serializable``` class.

+##### The ```NestedNode``` interface expects the implementing class to adhere to the JavaBean standard (field names should match getters and setters)

-### Multiple Trees in one Table/Entity
+## Multiple Trees in one Table/Entity

 You can have multiple independant trees in single Table/Entity.
-Just implement your own version of ```TreeDiscriminator``` that will apply additional selectors on all JPA Queries.
+Just implement your own version of ```JpaTreeDiscriminator``` or ```JdbcTreeDiscriminator``` that will apply additional selectors on all Queries.

-### Fixing / Initializing / Rebuilding the Tree
+## Fixing / Initializing / Rebuilding the Tree

 Nested Set is a pretty fragile structure.
 One bad manual modification of the table can destroy it.
 Also inserting big number of records manually would be very hard if you'd have to insert them with the correct treeLeft/treeRight/treeLevel values.
 Fortunately NestedJ can rebuild the Tree from scratch.
-Just use ```rebuild(Class<N> nodeClass)``` method on the ```NestedNodeRepository<ID, N>```.
+Just use ```rebuild()``` method on the ```NestedNodeRepository<ID, N>```.

+## Extending NestedJ

+NestedJ comes with 2 implementations:
+- JPA
+- JDBC

+If however you would need a custom one, or you want to enhance/customize one of the implementations, you can easily do this by implementing / overriding one or more ```*QueryDelegate``` classes that are responsible for communicating with the actual database.
+NestedJ is structured as a decoupled set of classes and you are free to experiment and adjust anything you want.

+## Concurrency
+NestedJ is not designed to handle concurrent tree modification.
+One single tree operation (insert/move/delete) can trigger an update on many tree nodes (which is the whole point of Nested Set), so it would be best if you ensure there are no concurrent updates going on.
+Having that said NestedJ has no Concurrency control mechanism built in.
+It is up to the user to decide whether any such logic is needed and how it should work.
+The simples one would be to lock entire table during a tree operation either via setting a proper transaction isolation or using any kind of Distributed Lock (for example from Spring Integration)

-### BUGS
+## BUGS

 If You find any bugs, feel free to submit PR or create an issue on GitHub: https://github.com/eXsio/nestedj